flh3/theme-academic-cv-new/content/post/jobs-2025/index.md

 ---
-  title: Job postings (AY 2024-25)
+title: 🎉 Job postings 2024-2025
-author: Francis Huang
+summary: Job postings
-date: '2024-07-11'
+date: 2025-02-27
-slug: jobs2024v2
-categories:
+authors:
-  - jobs5
+- admin
 tags:
-  - jobs2024v2
+- job postings
-header:
-  caption: ''
-image: ''
-preview: yes
 ---

-  List of Research, Statistics, and Evaluation job postings (that I've seen) as of *`r Sys.Date()`*.
+**List of Research, Statistics, and Evaluation job postings (that I've seen) as of Feb 2025.**

 Postings for (2024-2025):